veltman/csvgeocode/README.md

 ## Notes

 Geocoding a long list of unsanitized addresses rarely goes perfectly the first time.
 Using this module, any addresses that don't succeed will have their lat/lng columns left blank.
-If you set `verbose: true` you can get a full list of failed addresses at the end.
+By listening for the `err` event, you can figure out which ones failed and run the result through multiple times without re-geocoding the whole list.

 ## To Do